 How long is the 570 Road (Jökulshálsvegur)?

 Set high on the Snæfellsnes peninsula, between Faxaflói bay and Breiðafjörður fjord, the road is 18.3km (11.37 miles) long, running from Arnarstapi (or Stapi) on the southern side of Snæfellsnes to Ólafsvík, on the northern side of the Snæfellsnes Peninsula.
 The journey offers stunning views of Snæfellsjökull, a 700,000-year-old glacier-capped stratovolcano.
 Lava is everywhere, bare or covered with moss, rough or smooth.

 Is the 570 Road (Jökulshálsvegur) open?

-The road is surrounded by lunar landscapes, and is pretty bumpy.
+It’s one of the highest roads of the country, topping out at 658m (2,158ft) above the sea level.
 It’s only open during the summer months, usually between late June and early September.
-Expect to be alone, this track is not very busy.
-It is not recommended to drive unaccompanied.
-In case of a breakdown, there is very little in the way of passing traffic or inhabitants around, and no cell phone service in parts.
+It’s one of Iceland's last mountain roads to open.
 Along the way you’ll be truly in a natural wonderland of landscape and geology.
-It’s one of the highest roads of the country, climbing up to 658m (2,158ft) above the sea level.
 It is scary for those who have fear of height.
 Once you reach the highest point of the road, you have a magnificent view over the entire Snaefellsnes peninsula.